-Yes, it's Christmas time...although...it's not quite there yet.
-It's (always surprising for me) in a few days the first Advent.
+Yes, it's very Christmassy... although... it's not quite Christmassy here yet.
+And yet (always surprising to me) it's just a few days before the first Advent.
 It's high time to start baking cookies!
-That's why the current recipe of the week is a cookie recipe.
-And that alone is a small sensation, because we have never presented a sweet recipe here before.
+That's why this week's recipe is a cookie recipe.
+And that alone is a bit of a sensation, because we've never featured a sweet recipe here before.

-The reason for this premiere is as follows: since we started selling the wonderful hazelnut butter made from the delicious roasted Piedmont hazelnuts, I've been wondering what the best thing to do with it is.
-Since I think some of you and you feel the same way, I have found a cookie recipe that I can use it with.
-And a recipe without a lot of kneading, weighing, sieving, chopping and above all without a long resting time (at least for the dough...).
-Oatmeal cookies of course!
-For me, they are traditionally part of the Advent season, but they do not contain cinnamon, so they seemed quite appropriate for the end of November.
+The reason for this first release is this: ever since we started stocking the wonderful hazelnut butter made from the deliciously roasted Piedmont hazelnuts, I've been wondering what the best thing to do with it is.
+Since I imagine some of you feel the same way, I've chosen a cookie recipe that I can use it in.
+And a recipe that doesn't require a lot of kneading, weighing, sifting, chopping, and, most importantly, a long resting time (for the dough, anyway...).
+Oatmeal cookies, of course!
+For me, they're a traditional part of Advent, but they don't contain cinnamon, so they seemed perfectly fitting for the end of November.

-The original recipe, which I found on the beautiful blog www.mynewroots.org (which, by the way, also has an incredibly simple recipe for wholemeal bread without flour and kneading ), is vegan and uses almond butter instead of hazelnut butter, coconut fat instead of butter and chia -Seed instead of egg.
-I took the liberty of enriching the recipe with our delicious butter, replacing the chia seeds with an egg and the almond butter with hazelnut butter.
-That's why I was a bit worried, because baking is known to be a kind of mysterious alchemy, where even the smallest modification can end in disaster.
+The original recipe, which I found on the lovely blog www.mynewroots.org (which also features a fabulously simple recipe for whole-wheat bread without flour or kneading ), is vegan and uses almond butter instead of hazelnut butter, coconut oil instead of butter, and chia seeds instead of egg.
+I took the liberty of enriching the recipe with our delicious butter, replacing the chia seeds with an egg, and the almond butter with hazelnut butter.
+I was a little apprehensive about this, as baking is known to be a kind of mysterious alchemy where even the smallest variation can end in disaster.
 But lo and behold: everything worked out wonderfully.
-Even the raw dough tasted fantastic and, contrary to my fears after looking at the list of ingredients, not too sweet.
-After I managed to not nibble too much of it in order to finish baking at least a few cookies, the entire kitchen was soon filled with a wonderful nutty scent and thanks to the short baking time I was able to get the still warm result just a few minutes later finally try it.
-The cookies taste wonderful - nice and nutty, but neither too sweet nor too Christmassy.
-However, next time I would add a few chopped hazelnuts to the batter to enhance the nutty flavor, which is very subtle in this version.
+Even the raw dough tasted fantastic, and contrary to my fears after a glance at the ingredients list, it wasn't too sweet.
+After I managed to avoid overeating and at least finish baking a few cookies, the entire kitchen was soon filled with a wonderful nutty aroma, and thanks to the short baking time, I was finally able to taste the warm result just a few minutes later.
+The cookies taste delicious—nicely nutty, but neither too sweet nor too Christmassy.
+Next time, though, I'd add a few chopped hazelnuts to the dough to further emphasize the nutty flavor, which is very subtle in this version.

 Ingredients (for about 20 cookies):

-- 4 tablespoons hazelnut butter (in the original recipe: almond butter)
+- 4 tbsp hazelnut butter (original recipe: almond butter)

 - 75g cane sugar